Fed attacks inflation with its largest rate hike since 1994

 Even if a recession can be avoided, economists say it’s almost inevitable that the Fed will have to inflict some pain — most likely in the form of higher unemployment — as the price of defeating chronically high inflation.

-Yet the Fed’s rate hikes are blunt tools for trying to lower inflation while also sustaining growth.
-Shortages of oil, gasoline and food are propelling inflation.
-The Fed isn’t ideally suited to address many of the roots of inflation, which involve Russia’s invasion of Ukraine, still-clogged global supply chains, labor shortages and surging demand for services from airline tickets to restaurant meals.

 Expectations for larger Fed hikes have sent a range of interest rates to their highest points in years.
-The yield on the 2-year Treasury note, a benchmark for corporate bonds, has reached 3.3%, its highest level since 2007.
-The 10-year Treasury yield, which directly affects mortgage rates, has hit 3.4%, up nearly a half-point since last week and the highest level since 2011.
+The yield on the 2-year Treasury, a benchmark for corporate bonds, has reached 3.3%, its highest level since 2007.
+The 10-year Treasury yield, which directly affects mortgage rates, has hit 3.4%, the highest level since 2011.

-Investments around the world, from bonds to bitcoin, have tumbled in recent months on fears surrounding high inflation and the prospect that the Fed’s aggressive drive to control it will cause a recession.
-Even if the Fed manages the delicate trick of curbing inflation without causing a recession, higher rates will nevertheless inflict pressure on stock prices.
+Investments around the world, from bonds to bitcoin, have tumbled on fears surrounding inflation and the prospect that the Fed’s aggressive drive to control it will cause a recession.
+Even if the Fed manages the delicate trick of curbing inflation without causing a downturn, higher rates will nevertheless inflict pressure on stocks.
 The S&P 500 has already sunk more than 20% this year, meeting the definition of a bear market.

 The Bank of England has raised rates four times since December to a 13-year high, despite predictions that economic growth will be unchanged in the second quarter.
 The BOE will hold an interest rate meeting on Thursday.